Salmomini/OpenMarkdown/TRADEMARK.md

 ---

+## 5. OpenMarkdown Visual Identity and Theme

+OpenMarkdown includes a default visual theme that defines the official OpenMarkdown look and presentation.

+Use of the names:
+- “OpenMarkdown Theme”
+- “Official OpenMarkdown Theme”
+- “OpenMarkdown default style”

+is permitted ONLY if:

+- The OpenMarkdown specification is implemented correctly for the declared version, AND
+- The unmodified OpenMarkdown default theme is used.

+Forks, derivatives, or implementations that modify, replace, or extend the default theme MUST NOT represent themselves as using the OpenMarkdown theme or official OpenMarkdown styling.

+Acceptable phrasing:
+- “OpenMarkdown-compatible (custom theme)”
+- “Based on OpenMarkdown, with custom styling”

+Unacceptable phrasing:
+- “OpenMarkdown Theme (modified)”
+- “Official OpenMarkdown Style”
+- “OpenMarkdown look” (when the default theme is not used)

+---

-## 5. Relationship to the MIT License
+## 6. Relationship to the MIT License

-The OpenMarkdown reference implementation is licensed under the MIT License.
+The OpenMarkdown reference implementation and default theme are licensed under the MIT License.

 This policy does NOT restrict:
-- Use of the source code
+- Use or modification of the source code
+- Modification or reuse of the theme
 - Reimplementation of the specification
 - Commercial use

-It applies ONLY to the use of the name “OpenMarkdown” and claims of compatibility or official status.
+It applies ONLY to:
+- Use of the name “OpenMarkdown”
+- Claims of compatibility or official status
+- Claims regarding the OpenMarkdown theme or visual identity